kingst/gunrock_web/README.md

 # Gunrock Web Server
 This web server is a simple server used in ECS 150 for teaching about multi-threaded programming and operating systems.
 This version of the server can only handle one client at a time and simply serves static files.
+Also, it will close each connection after reading the request and responding, but generally is still HTTP 1.1 compliant.

 This server was written by Sam King from UC Davis and is actively maintained by Sam as well.
 The `http_parse.c` file was written by [Ryan Dahl](https://github.com/ry) and is licensed under the BSD license by Ryan.